 Discover the Chianti

-On this 5 day walking tour discover Florence, the cradle of the Renaissance and admire the wonderful cathedral & Piazza del Campo in Siena.
+On this 8 day walking tour discover Florence, the cradle of the Renaissance and dig into the history of the Roman amphitheatre of Fiesole before admiring the wonderful cathedral & Piazza del Campo in Siena.
 Stroll the wine hills of Greve & Radda in Chianti visiting some great wineries, meeting friendly people and tasting some great food. * Great food such as salami, Florentine steak, Cantucci with vinsanto and of course... wine!

 Discover the genius behind the Chianti Classico and Gallo Nero wines by walking through the celebrating vineyards where they are produced.
 Nestled amidst the flourishing art cities of Florence and Siena, the Chianti region offers natural beauty and incomparable culinary treasures.
 Your taste buds shall dance when you savor the world famous Chianti wines and delectable homemade olive oil.
 Walk along cypress lined country roads and 'strade bianche', gravel roads, traversing forests of oak, beech and chestnut.
 As the Tuscan sun shines above and the golden Chianti countryside reflects your delight, you will feel as if you have stepped into a Renaissance painting.

 Arrive in Florence, check-in at your hotel and start exploring this fascinating city.
 Take a moment to breathe in the air of the Renaissance and the sweet scent of locally-produced red wine.
 We suggest you to arrive early and take a city walk around the magnificent squares and by the illustrious Arno River.
 Today's challenge: city walk from Piazza della Signoria, 3.5 hours.
 Villages along the way: Florence